Smmall Cloud allows users to assign a custom domain to their profiles. Here's the steps to setting that up.

 Add your Custom Domain

-Go to your and scroll to the bottom to the "Custom Domain" section
+Go to your profile page and scroll to the bottom to the "Custom Domain" section

 Enter your desired domain and save the updates.
 You will see an "Invalid Configuration" warning.